 Health and Safety

 The health and safety of Democracy Prep scholars and chaperones is our single most important consideration.
-All travelers are covered by international travelers and medical insurance for the duration of their time abroad.
+All travelers are covered by international travel and medical insurance for the duration of their time abroad.
 In addition, all trip participants are enrolled in the State Department’s STEP program through which they can receive security messages and more easily be located in the event of an emergency.
 While groups are traveling, Democracy Prep’s Global Citizens Program team is available 24 hours a day to provide emergency support to both travelers and school-based staff.

 All travelers should ensure that they are up to date on routine vaccinations.
-In addition, the Center for Disease Control (CDC) recommends that most travelers to Ecuador, South Africa and South Korea receive vaccinations for Hepatitis A and Typhoid.
+In addition, the Center for Disease Control (CDC) recommends that most travelers to Ecuador, Senegal, South Africa and South Korea receive vaccinations for Hepatitis A and Typhoid.
 Please consult with your healthcare provider if you have specific questions about your scholar’s health as it pertains to international travel.
 The CDC issues travel notices, designed to inform travelers about current health concerns related to specific countries that may affect travelers’ health, including countries that scholars may visit with Democracy Prep.
 Democracy Prep encourages families to review the CDC’s website for country specific information on their scholar’s destination prior to and during the trip: